 By forming the presents with just a few 2x2s you don’t even need to take anything out of your bookcase.
 You just stick the false present in front of the books.
 When it’s time to get rid of them you slide them out and your bookcases are exactly like they were before Christmas.
 It’s a Christmas miracle, cue the squirming baby Jesus.

-My presents fit really tightly into their spots but apparently according to my new decorating mentor you should put a little leg on the back of them so they don’t tip over.
-He didn’t.
-And I didn’t.
-But you should.
-Apparently they’ll twist a bit over time and independently try to do a back flip every once in a while, ruining your wrapping.
+My presents fit really tightly into their spots but you could put a little leg on the back of them so they don’t tip over.

-I used black paper, which is going to be a theme for this Christmas by the way, black velvet and black silk ribbon.
-And they pretty much disappeared into a blob of nothingness.
-Without even consulting a basketball coach, I figured out I just needed to add some contrast.
-Enter greenery.
+I used black paper, black velvet and black silk ribbon.
+To add contrast so everything stands out you need to add some greenery.
 Two sprigs pine, one sprig cedar, one sprig juniper.
 I put them all in little floral vials so they won’t dry out by the end of the month.

 Update: HAHAHAHAH.
 Do you know how little those floral vials are?
 You need to fill them like once a day.
 I got sick of filling them after day 2.
 The greenery will be be crispy in about 4 days.
 But it’s the thought that counts and I know you’ll be far more conscientious than I am.